 - 1. Mitochondria are separated from the cytoplasm by two membranes.
 The soluble interior of a mitochondrion is called the matrix.
-The matrix is surrounded by the inner membrane, which contains infoldings known as cristae. - The transfer of electrons from NADH to O2 occurs in three stages, each of which involves a large protein complex in the inner mitochondrial membrane. - Each complex uses the energy from electron transfer to pump protons to the cytosolic side of the membrane. - An electrochemical potential or proton-motive force is generated. - a.
+The matrix is surrounded by the inner membrane, which contains infoldings known as cristae. - ❖ The transfer of electrons from NADH to O2 occurs in three stages, each of which involves a large protein complex in the inner mitochondrial membrane. - to the cytosolic side of the membrane. - ❖ An electrochemical potential or proton-motive force is generated. - a.
 The electrochemical potential consists of both a membrane potential and a pH gradient. - b.
-The cytosolic side of the membrane is more acidic (i.e., bas a higher [H+]) than the matrix.

-2. The inner mitochondrial membrane is impermeable to protons.
+The cytosolic side of the membrane is more acidic (i.e., has a higher [H+]) than the matrix. - 2.
+The inner mitochondrial membrane is impermeable to protons.
 The protons can re-enter the matrix only through appropriate carriers.
-One of these is the ATP synthase complex (the $F_0$ - $F_1$ /ATPase), causing ATP to be generated.

-The ATP synthase complex contains proteins (F0) that form a channel in the inner mitochondrial membrane, through which the protons can flow, and a stalk that is attached to an ATP-synthesizing head (F1) that projects into the matrix.

-3. The electron transport chain has a large negative $\Delta G^{o'}$ , and thus the electrons flow from NADH (or FADH2) toward O2.
+One of these is the ATP synthase complex (the F_0 - F_1 /ATPase), causing ATP to be generated. - ❖ The ATP synthase complex contains proteins (F0) that form a channel in the inner mitochondrial membrane, through which the protons can flow, and a stalk that is attached to an ATP-synthesizing head (F1) that projects into the matrix. - 3.
+The electron transport chain has a large negative $\Delta G^{o'}$, and thus the electrons flow from NADH (or FADH2) toward O2.